Swayamnakshane/Hackathon_phase1/README.md

 #FIRST CLONE THE REPOSITORY TO THE SYSTEM
+Fork the repository to your github then clone it to you system using the command
 1: git CLONE

 #CREATE A BRANCH IN LIKE FEATURE BRANCH
+always understand the concept of branching never make any change on main/master branch make a new branch using the command
 2: git checkout -b "branch-name"

 --------------------------------------------------------------------------------------------------------------------------------
 #docker file
+will requird the image tu run over container thus will make a docker file you can use docker init but the best practice is using the dockerfile

 from node:18
 workdir /app